dyedurham/gsf-docsy/README.md

 To reproduce the production setup locally:

 1. Build and run the docker container.
 The site will be listening on http://localhost:1314/.
-Due to the production build requiring /au/documentation as the base url, it won't work directly on this URL.
+Due to the production build requiring /docsy as the base url, it won't work directly on this URL.

 ```
 docker build -f deploy.Dockerfile -t gsf-docsy .
 docker run -p 1314:80 gsf-docsy
 ```

 2. Modify Kong rules.

-Change the Kong service host to your local IP, port to 1314 and protocol to http.
-It will now be accessible on https://local-online.globalx.com.au/docsy/.
+* Change the Kong service host to your local IP, port to 1314 and protocol to http.
+* Change route Strip Path to True

+The site will now be accessible on https://local-online.globalx.com.au/docsy.

 3. Any changes made to the config or content will require the container to be rebuilt (repeat step 1).